JCova-5/project-1-page/project-worksheet.md

 ## Project Description

 Project 1 is the creation of my portfolio.
 In this repo you will see several of my projects displaying my skills in JQuery, HTML/CSS, Flexbox/Grid, and React.
+Navigating through my portfolio site, you will be able to see the use of HTML/CSS, Flexbox/Grid, and React.
+This site will constantly be updated as I will continue to add new projects and remove projects.

 ## Google Sheet